dengste/org-caldav/README.md

 FIY).
 If you don't want those entries to be exported at all, just set org-icalendar-include-sexps to nil.

+#### Filtering entries

+There are several possibilities to choose which entries should be synced and which not:

+* If you only want to sync manually marked entries, use org-caldav-select-tags, which is directly mapped to org-export-select-tags, so see its doc-string on how it works.

+* If you want to exclude certain tags, use org-caldav-exclude-tags, which is mapped to org-icalendar-exclude tags.

+* If you want more fine grained control, use org-caldav-skip-conditions.
+The syntax of the conditions is described in the doc-string of org-agenda-skip-if.

+Note however that the normal org-agenda-skip-function(-global) will **not** have any effect on the icalendar exporter (this used to be the case, but changed with the new exporters).

 #### Syncing deletions

 If you delete entries in your Org files, the corresponding iCalendar